-In Nepal Shamanism is based on the animistic belief that honors the earth and respects the spirits that resides in all living beings.
-Given the immense beauty of Nepal discovering this way of life can be a positive fulfilling experience.
+In Nepal, Shamanism is based on the animistic belief that honors the earth and respects the spirits that resides in all living beings.
+Discovering this way of life can be a positive fulfilling experience.

 epal is a land full of legends, myths, magic and mystery.
 The confrontation between its millions of gods and goddesses on the one hand and the most powerful demons on the other, at various points gives a meaningful perspective to this magic and mystery.
 The former represents positive spirits, and the latter, negative ones.
 Between the two stands the faith-healer, who almost like a catalyst with his invocation and possession of positive spirits manages to drive away the negative spirits that are inflicting harm on his clients.